synodetechnologies/Ribosome/README.md

 	+ Versionning, paginate, sorts, filters
 	+ Can be used directly with ASP / Angular

-3. Build the link between DAL and API to get a working software, that is compatible with [SOA](https://en.wikipedia.org/wiki/Service-oriented_architecture)/[ROA](https://en.wikipedia.org/wiki/Resource-oriented_architecture), micro-service architecture!
-The application can be used and/or feed a Datalake.
+3. Build the link between DAL and API to get a working software, that is compatible with [SOA](https://en.wikipedia.org/wiki/Service-oriented_architecture)/[ROA](https://en.wikipedia.org/wiki/Resource-oriented_architecture), [micro-service architecture](https://en.wikipedia.org/wiki/Microservices)!
+The application can also be used with a data lake.

 Every layers manage logging events and are async compatible.
 Also everything is extendable if you want to specify the behavior(s) of the written application.